Chia-Network/chialisp-web/docs/standard_transaction.md

 ## Pay to "Delegated Puzzle" or "Hidden Puzzle"

-If you remember from [part 2](/docs/coins_spends_and_wallets) we created a puzzle that paid to a "delegated puzzle": a puzzle that allows the solver to pass in a puzzle and solution to create their own conditions for the output.
+If you remember from [our discussion of coins, spends, and wallets](/docs/coins_spends_and_wallets) we created a puzzle that paid to a "delegated puzzle": a puzzle that allows the solver to pass in a puzzle and solution to create their own conditions for the output.
 This is one half of the functionality we want our standard transaction to have.

 However, we also want the ability to pre-commit to a puzzle without revealing it, and let anybody with the knowledge of the "hidden" puzzle spend it.